-Children should visit the dentist by their first birthday to ensure that their newly-erupted teeth receive proper dental care and benefit from proper oral hygiene habits from an early age.
+The American Academy of Pediatric Dentistry recommends children to visit the dentist by their first birthday to ensure that their newly-erupted teeth receive proper dental care and benefit from proper oral hygiene habits from an early age.
+Laguna Niguel Children’s Dentistry specializes in making your child feel comfortable so they can have the best dental experience possible.

-- Choose a pediatric dentist, not general dentist: Pedodontists are specialists with two to three years of exclusive training in the field of dental care for infants, children and adolescents
+- Choose a pediatric dental specialist, not general dentist: Pedodontists are specialists with two to three years of exclusive training in the field of dental care for infants, children and adolescents

 - When calling our office to make your child's appointment, let us know that this is their first trip to the dentist so we can best accommodate their needs